BoryaGames/CatMagick/README.md

   // Update messages for all users CatMagick.dispatchEvent("NEW_MESSAGE", content);

-  // Btw, you can use the client variable to store info about the client
+  // By the way, you can use the client variable to store info about the client
   // This client is authorized as user 123 client.user = 123;
   // We can send events based on condition: send only to all clients authorized as user 123